terodox/terodox.tech/content/posts/2019-12-01--stencil-js-part-3/index.md

 }
 ```

 **NOTE:** As of version Stencil 1.3.3 they do not appear to be enforcing this!
 It's up to you as a developer to be disciplined in using this property appropriately.
-You will not get an error if you change a prop that is not marked `mutable: false`, which is the current default.
+You will not get an error if you change a prop that is marked `mutable: false`, which is the current default.

 ### Reflect